 It is the legal right of the student to exercise personal discretion in the disclosure of individual disability information.
 Access to information will be limited to those selected by the student or those authorized in written form by the student to be given information.
 The institution reserves the right to determine who has a need to know when safety issues at the institution are involved.

-It is not the sole responsibility of the Disability Services Office to provide reasonable accommodations, but rather to assist all units of the college in meeting their mandated 6.1004R responsibilities.
-It is expected that all employees of the College will provide assistance if it is requested of them and they have been notified that reasonable accommodations are recommended by the Disability Services Office based on the documentation of disability.
+It is not the sole responsibility of the Office that provides disability accommodations to provide reasonable accommodations, but rather to assist all units of the College in meeting their mandated 6.1004R responsibilities.
+It is expected that all employees of the College will provide assistance if it is requested of them and they have been notified that reasonable accommodations are recommended by the Office that provides disability accommodations based on the documentation of disability.

-A faculty member is required to provide reasonable accommodations if notification of a student’s documented need has been received and the accommodations do not jeopardize the integrity of the course/activity.
-Determination of whether or not an accommodation jeopardizes the integrity of the course/activity will be made jointly by the Department Chairperson, the faculty member, and the Director of Disability Services.
+A faculty member or instructor is required to provide reasonable accommodations if notification of a student’s documented need has been received and the accommodations do not jeopardize the integrity of the course/activity.
+Determination of whether or not an accommodation jeopardizes the integrity of the course/activity will be made jointly by the Dean, the Department Chairperson, the faculty member, and the Director of Disability Services.
+The College reserves the right to deny accommodations under circumstances that may jeopardize the requirements of the course, program or activity.

-Students with disabilities are expected to use the reasonable accommodation responsibly.
+Students with disabilities are expected to use the reasonable accommodations responsibly.
 Brookdale Community College’s Student Conduct Code and Academic Integrity Code apply to students with disabilities.

-Students with disabilities have the right to file a grievance concerning any allegation of failure to comply with the laws, policy, and regulation as set forth for people with disabilities.
+Students with disabilities have the right to file a grievance concerning any allegation of failure to comply with the laws, policies, and regulations as set forth for people with disabilities.
 Grievances shall be processed through the existing discrimination grievance policy and procedure for the College.

 V. Responsibility for Implementation